A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Integral models of Siegel modular threefolds

-where $E$ corresponds to $N$ and $F$ corresponds to $M$. \begin{Prop}[Theorem 1.2 of \cite{YuSuperSingular}] The irreducible components of $E$ are pairwise disjoint, and so are the irreducible components of $F$.
-The map $b:\aksp \to \apsp$ contracts the irreducible components of $E$ to points, identifying the singular points of $\apsp$ with $N$. \end{Prop} \begin{proof} The proof in \cite{YuSuperSingular} is for a specific choice of level $U^p$, but this is not used anywhere except to prove formulas for the number of components. \end{proof}
+where $E$ corresponds to $N$ and $F$ corresponds to $M$.
+In \cite{YuSuperSingular}, Yu proves the following result, which will be important for us in the proof of our main theorem. \begin{Prop}(Theorem 1.2 of \cite{YuSuperSingular}) The irreducible components of $E$ are pairwise disjoint, and so are the irreducible components of $F$.
+The map $b:\aksp \to \apsp$ contracts the irreducible components of $E$ to points, identifying the singular points of $\apsp$ with $N$. \end{Prop} \begin{Rem} The bijection $\Sigma \simeq N$ can also be proven directly, using the fact that all superspecial abelian surfaces are isomorphic; then $\Sigma$ corresponds to choices of a polarisation $\lambda$ and a level structure $\eta$ on a fixed superspecial abelian surface $A$. \end{Rem}